||Shawn "bega" Blumenfeld||dccourier.com and CMWC archives||photos||

 What's in a name?
 Shawn Blumenfeld, or fully: Shawn Adam Blumenfeld, but i'm maybe better known as Shawn Bega. bega is actually just a nickname i picked up when i was in my teens and it stuck. it doesn't mean anything. at times, ive used it as a nom de plume, and it serves as the moniker for my company. but legally ive always been Shawn Blumenfeld, which i now sign Shawn "bega" Blumenfeld with the quotes to specifically denote the nickname.
-Given the religious name of Samuel Israel Isaac as a young boy, and called "blumie" throughout my childhood, ive actually had lots of names for just being one person.
+Called "blumie" throughout my childhood, ive actually had a lot of names for just being one person.
 To make matters even worse, my mom and sisters have 2 additionally different last names from me, Fienberg and Bauman respectively.
-In college, i was sometimes reffered to as "woodstock" like the festival, not the bird, though i wasn't even alive when it happened. and my sometimes joyous performance of the "snoopy dance" shouldnt add any confusion here either.
+In college, i was sometimes referred to as "woodstock" like the festival, not the bird, though i wasn't even alive when it happened. and my sometimes joyous performance of the "snoopy dance" shouldnt add any confusion here either.
 My brother's friends sometimes called me "little Lane" but im not sure they meant it as a compliment to either of us. when you see me in person, either shawn or bega will do.

 What's in a race career? i consider myself one of the most successful unsuccessful bike racers of all time. ive been paid to race in many areas of cycling competition including road, cross, messenger racing, despite never really being individually successful at any level at any time. ive been sent all over the world so that i could race. not so that i could win, because that would have been a fools errand. but just so that i could race. when i was in my 20's, i had a brief moment where i may have had a chance to accelerate through the ranks and become one of those guys you might have heard of, but for various reasons, i never really reached that plateau. but what i did do was work my ass off for my sponsors, and i worked my ass off for other racers. ultimately, my best glory has come from what other racers have accomplished under my management. but most importantly to myself if not the reader, is that i have truly enjoyed my personal racing career for a long time, and will continue to do so long into the future. i love racing, and it takes commitment and sacrifice just to get onto the race course, and that is a drive that i still have regardless of my results.